5alPastor/5alPastor/README.md

 # 👋 Hi there, I'm Jose Rincon — aka **5alPastor** 🌮

 I'm a full-stack Java developer who is passionate about building web apps and diving into data analysis.
 With a love for clean UI and functional backend systems, I enjoy crafting interactive and scalable applications.
-I'm always learning, building, and always experimenting — especially where tech meets creativity.
+I'm always learning, always building, and always experimenting — especially where tech meets creativity.

 ---